The Postcards of Robert Ainsworth Cheetham of Woburn Sands

 The first trade directory entry for Robert Cheetham of Woburn Sands, is in 1894 when “Rob.
 A Cheetham” appears as photographer, and a Miss H. Cheetham as infants mistress at the Board School in Aspley Heath.

-Similar entries follow for 1898 and 1903, but by 1906, he also has an entry under private residents, at “Stoke Albany”, which is 52(?)
+Similar directory entries follow for 1898 and 1903, but by 1906, he also has an entry under private residents, at “Stoke Albany”, which is 52(?)
 Station Road.
 The entries continue in 1910 and 1914.
 Robert was co-opted on to the Woburn Sands Parish Council in April 1918, but resigned in September 1918, on his appointment as assistant overseer.
 He was still overseer in 1920, when there is a commercial entry of “Assistant Overseer; office, High Street” and no photographers business under his name.

 In 1920, Robert was elected to be a trustee of the Woburn Sands Social Club, when it built new premises behind the High Street.
 By 1928, there is no mention of Miss Cheetham at the school, or Robert.